CodeFrite/Go-data-structures/README.md

 ## Heaps

+### Design choices

 In this implementation, I have used an array to represent the heap.
+The alternative would be to use nodes to construct a tree structure.
 In order to support both, min & max heaps, I have

+### Code walkthrough

+### Expected time & space complexity

+### Compare performance against brute force & go standard library implementation [https://pkg.go.dev/container/heap](https://pkg.go.dev/container/heap)

 ## Binary Trees